-China E-Information Technology Group is not a large company by global standards.
-It has a market capitalization of HK$656m, which means it wouldn't have the attention of many institutional investors.
-In the chart below below, we can see that institutions own shares in the company.
-We can zoom in on the different ownership groups, to learn more about 8055.
+With a market capitalization of HK$22b, China Lesso Group Holdings is a decent size, so it is probably on the radar of institutional investors.
+Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
+We can zoom in on the different ownership groups, to learn more about 2128.

-What Does The Institutional Ownership Tell Us About China E-Information Technology Group?
+What Does The Institutional Ownership Tell Us About China Lesso Group Holdings?

-As you can see, institutional investors own 7.6% of China E-Information Technology Group.
+As you can see, institutional investors own 12% of China Lesso Group Holdings.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
-If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It's therefore worth looking at China E-Information Technology Group's earnings history, below.
-Of course, the future is what really matters.
+It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
+So it is worth checking the past earnings trajectory of China Lesso Group Holdings, (below).
+Of course, keep in mind that there are other factors to consider, too.

 The definition of company insiders can be subjective, and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.